What’s the difference in baking cookies on unlined or lined baking sheets? You’ll see differences in browning, texture, and more!

 For this little cookie baking experiment, I took things a little further and not only compared unlined and lined pans, but I also compared parchment paper and silicone liners.

 I started with one cookie dough and three pans.
-All three pans I used were very similar in color and finish.
-The difference was in how the pan was prepared.
+All three pans I used were light, non-reflective pans very similar in color and finish.
+The only difference was in how the pan was prepared.
 One pan was lined with a silicone liner.
 Another was lined with parchment paper.
 The last was unlined and very lightly greased with a bit of cooking spray.

 The dough was chilled for a comparable amount of time before being baked on each kind of baking sheet.
 I also kept the baking temperature and time the same for a better comparison.
 So, what did I find out?